nekobbbbbbit/minilauncher-for-slippi/README.md

 # Minilauncher4slippi

-Launcher for Slippi that runs on Linux, *BSD, and more.
+Launcher for Slippi that runs on Windows, Mac(?), Linux, *BSD, and more.
 It uses the EFL toolkit.

-It supports Playing the game, replays, and basic settings.
+It supports Playing the game (thank GOD...), replays, and basic settings.

 ---

 It was created to work around some Electron woes (specifically on *BSD), alongside just provide a smaller, minimalistic launcher.

+EFL also provides a wider array of customization for themes, such as colors.. making it a very pretty launcher

 # This is unofficial.